astridx/meinblog/content/posts/joomla/18joomla-custom-fields-im-frontend-integrieren.en.md

 ```

-## Teste deine Joomla-Komponente
+## Test your Joomla component

-1. install your component in Joomla version 4 to test it:

-Copy the files in the `components` folder into the `components` folder of your Joomla 4 installation.
+1. install your component in Joomla version 4 to test it: Copy the files in the `components` folder into the `components` folder of your Joomla 4 installation.
 A new installation is not necessary.
 Continue using the files from the previous part.

 2. open the view of your component in the administration area.
 Click on the menu item 'Fields' in this new menu.